J-1 Visa Engagement Specialist Jobs

 Frame your DS-2019 training plan precisely

 Your designated sponsor issues the DS-2019 and must approve a structured training plan.
-Align your Engagement Specialist duties, outreach methods, and stakeholder communication objectives to the J-1 Specialist or Trainee category criteria before the host employer submits documentation.
+Align your Engagement Specialist duties, outreach methods, and stakeholder communication objectives to the J-1 visa Specialist or Trainee category criteria before the host employer submits documentation.

 Identify hosts with documented exchange visitor history